-Rested time can be added using time cards ($5 or purchase from the auction house with gold), at an amount of 6 hours (7 hours with the grinder upgrade).
+Rested time can be added using time cards, at an amount of 6 hours (7 hours with the grinder upgrade).

 Entering combat is simple: simply click on your face to enter combat (or use the "Find Monster" hotkey, default [F])